DHTMLX/docs-todolist/docs/api/events/deletetask_event.md

 The callback of the **delete-task** event can take an object with the following parameters:

 - `id` - (required) the ID of a removed task
+- `batch` - (optional) an array of IDs of tasks removed together in a bulk operation

 :::info
 To handle the inner events, you can use the [**Event Bus methods**](category/event-bus-methods.md)